Relax, everybody. I believe there is a light at the end of this scary tunnel, beyond our tragi-comedic blip of an existence.

 But what about us?

 Okay, what about us?
 We came.
 We saw.
-We shit all over it and left in a huff.
-Forever.
+We pissed all over it and left in a huff.

 If that’s not a light, what is it?